-The strength and health of the posterior tibialis is vital in maintaining the medial arch.
-Before discussing different ways to strengthen the muscle to help with pronation and flat feet I wanted to discuss a condition called Tibialis Posterior Tendon Dysfunction (PTTD).
+The strength and health of the posterior tibialis is important for maintaining the medial arch.
+Before discussing different ways to strengthen the muscle to help with pronation and flat feet I want to discuss a condition called Tibialis Posterior Tendon Dysfunction (PTTD).
 Not too long ago I wrote about Achilles tendon ruptures and how they are a result of a degenerative process of the tendon tissue.
 PTTD has a lot in common with Achilles tendinopathy, except applied to women.
 Whereas Achilles tendon ruptures typically occur in men, usually in their 30s and 40s, PTTD mostly happens to women after the age of 40.

 Comparison to Achilles tendon problems

 The posterior tibialis tendon runs along the inside of the ankle and attaches to the arch and underside of the foot.
 Weakening of the tendon leads to a progressive collapse of the arch.
 Similar to Achilles tendinopathy, the exact cause of PTTD is not well understood.
 Previously, the problem would often be mistaken for similar conditions like ankle sprains or Achilles tendinosis.
-Recent investigation into the nature of the problem is starting to shed some light into this tendon dysfunction, thought many unanswered questions still remain.

 Research has shown the dysfunction is not the result of an inflammatory process as once thought, but rather a degeneration of the quality of the tissue that comprises the tendon.
 What causes the tendon to deteriorate still remains a mystery.
 There is some evidence that systemic diseases (e.g. rheumatoid arthritis) may affect of subset of people who develop the problem but when PTTD occurs as an isolated incidence, in the absence of other tendon problems throughout the body, the dysfunction is thought to be caused by mechanical stress or overuse.

-If the origin of the problem is mechanical issue, than a prevention strategy could be devised aimed at reducing abnormal stress on the posterior tibialis and performing exercises that strengthen the muscle and tendon.
+If the origin of the problem is mechanical issue, than a prevention strategy should be aimed at reducing abnormal stress on the posterior tibialis and performing exercises that strengthen the muscle and tendon.
 In order to relieve the stress there are two basic options.
 Orthotics or a program to correct the mechanical problems causing flat feet.

 Prevention and Management